CainanB/devcollab/README.md

 <h2><u>Challenges & Solutions:</u><h2>
 <h3>Some of the biggest challenges we faced with this project build included:</h2>

-<b>Challenge: Version and Merge Control</b>
+<b>Challenge: React Lifecycle Methods</b>
 <br>
-<b>Solution: After much trial and error, our Git/GitHub procedures and skills were greatly refined and allowed for much smoother interaction between developers.</b>
+<b>Solution: Understanding the flow of the lifecycle methods and how they are called is an interesting trait of doing a project in React.
+After much trial and error, we figured out that we were running several functions in the wrong portion of the cycle, causing too many re-renders of the DOM.  </b>

 </br>

 <h2><u>Code Snippets:</u></h2>

-<h4>This snippet showcases the declaration of our user Class (including methods and attributes), and demonstrates OOP concepts.</h4>
+<h4>Explain code snippet...</h4>

 ```